-Prior to power-up, all digital and analog input pins must be LOW.
-At the time of power-up, these signal inputs can be biased to a voltage other than 0V; however, they should never exceed $+V{DD}$.
+Prior to power-up, all digital and analog-input pins must be LOW.
+At the time of power-up, these signal inputs can be biased to a voltage other than 0V, however, they must never exceed $\pm V{DD}$.

-Once the ADS1251 powers up, the DOUT/DRDY line will pulse LOW on the first conversion for which the data is valid from the analog input signal.
+Once the ADS1252 powers up, the DOUT/DRDY line pulses LOW on the first conversion; this data is not valid.
+The sixth pulse of DOUT/DRDY is valid data from the analog input signal.